 How to make Garlic Butter Sauce:

 First, I like to use unsalted butter so that I have control over the saltiness.
 But regular salted butter is fine.
-Then sauté the grated garlic in a small amount of the butter.
-When the garlic begins to soften and becomes fragrant add the remaining butter, garlic powder, salt, and pepper.
+Grab a small saucepan and place it over medium heat.
+Then sauté the grated garlic cloves in a small amount of the butter.
+When the garlic begins to soften and becomes fragrant add the remaining butter, garlic powder, salt and pepper.

 This is one case where I like to use white pepper.
 It tastes the same but doesn’t provide the black speckles to mar the appearance of the sauce.
 That’s it!